HaoyiWwW/me/_pages/about.md

 👩‍💻  I'm a first-year graduate student studying Computer and Information Technology at UPenn.

 📚  Ed.M. in Human Development and Education, Harvard Graduate School of Education <br>
-    B.A. in Mathematics, Carleton College
+📚  B.A. in Mathematics, Carleton College

-🔬  What affect people's learning of math? <br>
+🔬  What factors play a role in people's learning of math? <br>
     My research interests include mathematics education.
 In particular, I am intellectually curious about covariances and predictors of efficient mathematical problem-solving. <br>
     My current favorite technique involves usage of structural equation modeling in testing hypotheses about causal effects among observed or proxies for latent variables, especially in model generation. <br>
     From analyzing data in everyday classrooms, I intend to contribute to the design of technology interventions as well as bridging the gap between theory and practice.